 If you're diagnosed with a malignant peripheral nerve sheath tumor, you'll likely be referred to a doctor who specializes in:

-- Conditions that affect the nervous system (neurologist)
+- Conditions that affect the nervous system, known as a neurologist.

 What you can do